 - 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach utility strap to low pulley cable. - 3.
+Attach utility strap to low pulley cable. - 2.
+Attach utility study to low pulley cable. - 3.
 Stand with your right side facing the low pulley and your feet set shoulder width apart.
 Grasp the strap with your right hand.
 Bend slightly at the waist and maintain this torso angle throughout the exercise movement. - 4.
 Keeping your palm facing toward your body and arm slightly bent, pull strap upward and across your body in a semicircular arc until it is approximately level with your shoulder. - 5.
-Pause for a moment, then slowly return the strap, back along the same arc, to the starting position.
+Pause for a moment, then slowly return the strap, back along the same arc, to - the starting position.
 Repeat movement. - 6.
 Exhale on exertion, inhale on return motion. - 7.
 Turn around and repeat with opposite arm.